thuang2000/seattle-travel-journal/README.md

 are being squished.
 Can you help me set `container-type: inline-size` on the parent elements of these card slots and show me how to refactor the cards to self-adjust perfectly?

+### Week 07: Motion & Interactions

+Week 07 adds polished CSS-only motion and interaction feedback to the editorial interface.

+It includes:

+- High-performance transform and opacity transitions
+- Hover, active, and keyboard focus states
+- Card interactions using `:focus-within`
+- High-contrast `:focus-visible` rings
+- A CSS-only reading progress indicator
+- `animation-timeline: scroll(root)`
+- Transform-based progress animation
+- Reduced-motion accessibility support
+- Existing Container Queries
+- Existing native CSS Nesting
+- Existing Cascade Layers

+### Week 07 High-Performance Hover Prompt

+I have a card component called `.card`.
+I want to design a subtle micro-interaction when a user hovers or tabs onto it.
+The card should scale up very slightly (1.02x) and drop a clean shadow.
+Show me how to write this transition using only CSS transforms and opacity so that it is hardware-accelerated.
+Also, include an accessible `:focus-visible` ring.

+### Week 07 Scroll-Driven Animation Prompt

+I want to create a scroll-reveal animation for my layout cards using native modern CSS scroll-driven animations.
+As each card enters the viewport, it should fade from opacity 0 to 1 and slide up by 20px.
+Can you write the CSS using `animation-timeline: view()` and explain how the view-timeline bounds are determined?